-The state has opened a public comment period for what will be the state’s first landfill licensed to accept low-level radioactive waste that is created during oil and gas production.
+The state has opened a public comment period for what could be the state’s first landfill licensed to accept low-level radioactive waste that accumulates during oil and gas production.

 Secure Energy Services is requesting the permit for its 13-Mile Landfill, which lists an address in Williston on its permit application materials.